0xStian/Domain-availability-checker/README.md

 # domain-availability-checker

-Check if domains are available
+Mass generate random domains with a specified length and check if its available